A logo showing the text blog.marcnuri.com

 The unit file creates a new service and maps docker start and docker stop commands to the service start and stop sequences.

-We now can start / stop the service by issuing the corresponding command:
+We can now start/stop the service using the corresponding commands:

 Create container if applicable on start